OneUSG Connect Frequently Asked Questions

 For employees on direct deposit, there will be no changes.
 Your paycheck will be direct deposited into your account on the scheduled pay dates.

-For employees who are not on direct deposit, paychecks will be mailed from an ADP processing center to your home address on record.
+For employees who are not on direct deposit, paychecks will be mailed from a OneUSG Connect processing center to your home address on record.